 4. Affiliates are accounted for due to this event.

-The Technology Behind Affiliate marketing
+The Technology Behind Affiliate Marketing

 The details of affiliate marketing may be quite technical, and I will not stop.
-If you don’t want to learn more about how the process actually works, please skip this section for now and read the first step to becoming a submarketer.
+If you don’t want to learn more about how the process actually works, please skip this section for now and read the first step to becoming a submarket.

-The HTTP protocol that controls all websites is not yet in state.
+The HTTP protocol that controls all websites is not yet in the state.
 With HTTP, the website will not store previous visits.

 When a single visitor travels between pages of a website, by default, the web server does not know its identity.
 Web browser cookies are a way to bypass this restriction.